לוגו אדם טבע ודין

 The Dead Sea, located on the east of Israel with the border with Jordan running through it, is the lowest point on Earth.
-It’s high mineral content has brought visitors throughout the ages, to enjoy the medicinal and restorative powers of this natural spa.
+Its high mineral content has brought visitors throughout the ages, to enjoy the medicinal and restorative powers of this natural spa.

 Despite its great importance, the Dead Sea region is in a state of continuous ecological deterioration, manifested in the lowering of the sea level, changing of the landscape, and formation of sinkholes.
 This damages tourism, agricultural areas, infrastructure, and leads to the closing of bathing beaches and the lack of access to the public to several parts of the Dead Sea.